Supported Formats

 Upstream configuration:

-• Upstream URL: https://nodejs.org/dist/
+• Upstream URL: https://api.github.com/repos/cloudsmith-io/cloudsmith-cli/releases

-• Upstream Prefix: node_distributions
+• Upstream Prefix: github_releases

 How paths are resolved:

-Upstream URLhttps://nodejs.org/dist/
+Upstream URLhttps://api.github.com/repos/{owner}/{repo}/releaseshttps://api.github.com/repos/cloudsmith-io/cloudsmith-cli/releases

-File path on upstreamlatest/node-v25.6.1.tar.gz
+File path on upstream{tag_name}/{asset_name}v1.16.0/cloudsmith.pyz

-Full upstream URLhttps://nodejs.org/dist/latest/node-v25.6.1.tar.gz
+Full upstream URLhttps://github.com/{owner}/{repo}/releases/download/{tag_name}/{asset_name}https://github.com/cloudsmith-io/cloudsmith-cli/releases/download/v1.16.0/cloudsmith.pyz

-Cloudsmith URLhttps://generic.cloudsmith.io/OWNER/REPOSITORY/node_distributions/latest/node-v25.6.1.tar.gz
+Cloudsmith URLhttps://generic.cloudsmith.io/OWNER/REPOSITORY/{prefix}/{tag_name}/{asset_name}https://generic.cloudsmith.io/OWNER/REPOSITORY/github_releases/v1.16.0/cloudsmith.pyz

-Download command:
+Download commands:

 shell

-curl -sLf -O 'https://generic.cloudsmith.io/OWNER/REPOSITORY/node_distributions/latest/node-v25.6.1.tar.gz'
+curl -sLf -O "https://generic.cloudsmith.io/OWNER/REPOSITORY/github_releases/v1.16.0/cloudsmith.pyz"

 Upstream Priority